jgeumlek/MoltenGamepad/README.md

 ###How do I connect a wiimote?

 That is outside the scope of MoltenGamepad.
 Your bluetooth system handles this.
 This software assumes your bluetooth stack and kernel wiimote driver are already working and usable.
-A simple session with `bluetoothctl` works well, and wiimotes can be paired to connect automatically.
+A simple session with `bluetoothctl` works well.
+It is possible to pair wiimotes such that they remember your bluetooth adapter and will attempt to connect to it when any button is pressed.

 See https://wiki.archlinux.org/index.php/XWiimote for more information on connecting wiimotes.
 (Do not install the X.Org wiimote driver, it is not needed, and would conflict somewhat with MoltenGamepad.
 The xwiimote library is not needed, but its utilities can be useful for inspecting wiimotes)